martinusso/DelphiLab/DocsBR/README.md

 # Usage

-This way to use is the same for both CNPJ/CPF, so only one of them is documented below.
+This way to use is the same for both CNPJ/CPF, so only CPF is documented below.

 ```delphi
 var